 Before getting a chance to listen to the album I had the opportunity to watch the music video for their song ‘Not Listening’ which was entertaining, touching and fit perfectly with the song and its meaning.
-If you get a chance give the video a watch because it’s certainly worth it.
+You can check that out here.

 The entire album Is all the more impressive when you hear that it was all recorded in a bedroom.
 I have particular respect for them knowing that because as a fellow creative type the most productive thing I get done In my bedroom is ordering notebooks from Amazon.

 Now I don’t know if this will apply to just me I hope not because I want you all to enjoy it as much as I did but I found that this album was more enjoyable if you listened to it on the go.
 I’ve had a really busy few weeks and I’ve been rushed off my feet since I was given the album so I’ve mainly been listening to it when I’ve been travelling to and from and I’ve found that having it as background music really enhanced my appreciation of the songs.

 It was the right mix of up and down, of fast and slow and I found that Listening to each song once wasn’t enough.
 I enjoyed replaying them because I felt afterwards that I understood the group a little better.

 The album itself is very eclectic.
 A mix of powerful music, strange and yet very true lyrics and even the occasional burst of feedback help to make it all very raw and real.

 Across the eight tracks their wasn’t a bad song, my only complaint if I had to find one was that a couple of the songs were a little short.
 But I understand a song is as long as it is, and It can’t be any longer.